 On 18 Sep 1912* Donald McLaran passed away at Kupunn

-Clara Eversden, outlived her husband Donald McLaran by some 44 years and stories about her, the Eversden family, and her descendants abound.
-Donald's life and that of the McLaran(en)s in the 19th century has been lost in time and this website aims to reveal the missing history.
+Donald McLaran's widow, Clara Eversden, outlived him by some 44 years.
+Consequently, stories about Clara, the Eversden family, and her descendants are well known within the family while Donald's life and that of the McLaran(en)s in the 19th century have been lost over the years.
+This website aims to reveal:

-* Donald's headstone records a day later than his death certificate - perhaps because 18 Sep was his widow's birthday?
+* Donald's headstone records a day later than his death certificate.

-* Donald's headstone records a day later than his death certificate - perhaps because 18 Sep was his widow's birthday?
+* Donald's headstone records a day later than his death certificate.

 An Executive Summary